-- (1) Unless consent is not required pursuant to Section 816, a petition to adopt a child may be granted only if the following written consents have been obtained; [P.L 2016-21, §13.] - (a) consent of the birth parents; - (b) if the child to be adopted is not in the custody or care of either birth parent, consent of the person(s) who have primary guardianship or custody of the child pursuant to a court order or pursuant to Marshallese culture; and - (c) if the child to be adopted is older than 12 years of age, consent of the child.
-[P.L.
-2004-64, §13.][P.L.
-2018-92.] - (2) In order for a consent to be valid, it must shown: - (a) that the consent was not induced by payment or compensation of any kind; - (b) that the person giving consent was not under the influence of mind altering drugs, alcohol or other chemicals which impaired that person's judgement or clarity of thought at the time consent was given;

-(c) that the consent was freely and knowingly and voluntarily given;

-- (d) for a birth mother's consent, that the consent was given only after the birth of the child; and - (e) for a child's consent, that the child was counselled and duly informed of the effects of the adoption and of his/her consent thereto; and that consideration was given to the child's wishes and opinions. [subsection 2 and 3 are inserted as new of Sections 13 by P.L 2016-21, §13.][amended by P.L.
-2018-92 and [Subsection 3 repealed]]
+- (1) Unless consent is not required pursuant to Section 816, a petition to adopt a child may be granted only if the following written consents have been obtained: - (a) consent of the birth parents; - (b) if the child to be adopted is not in the custody or care of either birth parent, consent of the person(s) who have primary guardianship or custody of the child pursuant to a court order or pursuant to Marshallese culture; and - (c) if the child to be adopted is older than 12 years of age, consent of the child. - (2) In order for a consent to be valid, it must be shown: - (a) that the consent was not induced by payment or compensation of any kind; - (b) that the person giving consent was not under the influence of mind altering drugs, alcohol or other chemicals which impaired that person's judgment or clarity of thought at the time consent was given; - (c) that the consent was freely and knowingly and voluntarily given; - (d) for a birth mother's consent, that the consent was given only after the birth of the child; and - (e) for a child's consent, that the child was counseled and duly informed of the effects of the adoption and of his/her consent thereto and that consideration was given to the child's wishes and opinions.